henrik-dmg/HPNetwork/README.md

 ```

 ### Combine
-You can also call `dataTaskPublisher()` on any `NetworkRequest` instance to get an instance of `AnyPublisher<Request.Output, Error`.
+You can also call `dataTaskPublisher()` on any `NetworkRequest` instance to get a `AnyPublisher<Request.Output, Error`.
 The publisher will walk through the same validation and error handling process as the regular `Network`.

 ### Intercepting Errors
 By default, instances of `NetworkRequest` will simply forward any encountered errors to the completion block.
 If you want to do some custom error conversion based on the raw `Data` that was received, you can implement `func convertError(_ error: Error, data: Data?, response: URLResponse?) -> Error` in your request model.